 We do this by using the Financial UX Design methodology.
 It provides a specific way to reduce the risk of failure and increase the success rate by focusing on product value.
 It's based on reverse engineering - a top-down approach that begins with defining the ultimate value for the users and ends with an action plan.
 Through UX research we define how to maximize the value financial product provides users.
 While design allows to materialize it into a look and feel of an actual product.

 I like to compare reverse engineering to a maze that has multiple enters and only one exit.
 The enters are different types of product configuration, functionality, and features.
 And the exit is the high demand and success on the market.
-Usually, the entrepreneur tries to guess which configuration should he develop.
+Usually, the entrepreneur tries to guess which configuration should he develop to gain success.
 He looks around to figure out what products are trending, he codes a lot of features to impress customers, and finally packs all this into vibrant design to grab attention.
 Then he spends tons of money on advertising to convince consumers that they need this.
-Unfortunately, this is a very expensive Russian roulette.
+Unfortunately, this is a very expensive Russian roulette because you will never now which configuration works best.

 In reverse engineering, you significantly reduce uncertainty by starting from the maze exit and moving to the correct entry.
 In this case, the exit of the maze is the point where the product is highly demanded because of the value it provides to customers.